Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Childhood and the law

 In New Zealand childhood is defined in a formal sense by legislation.
-Later in the 20th century international children’s rights conventions were influential.
+In the late 20th century international children’s rights conventions were influential.

 Early puberty

-In the early 2000s girls in New Zealand reached puberty between 9 and 14 years old, and boys between 11 and 16 – earlier than their parents or grandparents.
-Scientists had various theories to explain this change: increasing height and weight caused by different diets, television-watching causing hormonal imbalances and different family structures – one study found children living with stepfathers reached puberty earlier than those living with biological fathers.
-Earlier puberty meant that children often had to deal with feelings, emotions and physical changes before they were mentally ready.
+In the early 21st century girls in New Zealand reached puberty between 9 and 14 years old, and boys between 11 and 16 – earlier than their parents or grandparents.
+Scientists had various theories to explain this change: increasing height and weight caused by different diets, television-watching causing hormonal imbalances and the challenges of negotiating different family structures.
+Earlier puberty meant that children often had to deal with feelings, emotions and physical changes before they were ready for these challenges.

-The age at which someone was considered a child in law varied over time.
+The age at which someone was considered a child in law has varied over time.
 Until 1961 a child could be criminally responsible for most crimes, an adult responsibility.
+From 1961 children 10 and over could be charged with murder and children 12 and over were treated as criminally responsible for other offences.
+Children aged 14 to 16 were defined as 'young persons' if charged with a serious offence.
+The upper limit was extended to 17 in July 2019.

-By the 2000s laws affecting children varied widely.
+In the early 21st century laws affecting children varied widely.
 Various responsibilities and culpabilities were applied at different ages:

 Everyday life

 Events and changes in everyday life marked the transition from child to young adult.
 Most people still saw younger teenagers as children, but by this time they were expected to act with some independence and personal responsibility.
-Another marker was the movement from primary or intermediate school to secondary school, which usually occurred at 12–13.
+Another marker was the movement from primary or intermediate school to secondary school, which usually occurred at the age of 12 or 13.

 Play and recreation